JamesWainaina/MedDrone/README.md

-# Ajua - Drone Delivery System
+# MedDrone - Drone Delivery System

-Ajua is a Spring Boot application for managing a fleet of drones that deliver medications.
+This is a Spring Boot application for managing a fleet of drones that deliver medications.
 The application provides RESTful APIs to register drones, load them with medications, check their battery levels, and more.

 ## Project Setup